aplteam/Tester2/README.md

 * **Test Function Return Values**: Test functions return integers that are translated into symbolic names like “OK”, “Failure”, “MacOnly”, etc. You can also define additional symbolic names for custom purposes.

-* **Execution Control**: The framework can be set to pause before the execution of an init, test, or clean-up function.
+* **Execution Control**: The framework can be set to pause before executing an init, test, or clean-up function.

-* **Batch mode**: The tests can be executed in batch mode, resulting in a Boolean indicating success or failure, and a report with details.
+* **Batch mode**: The tests can be executed in batch mode, resulting in a Boolean indicating success or failure and a detailed report.

-* **Helper Functions for Management**: These include functions for listing groups and tests, and renaming test functions or groups.
+* **Helper Functions for Management**: These include functions for listing groups and tests and renaming test functions or groups.

 * **Code Coverage Analysis**: If the optional `CodeCoverage` package is available, it provides a report on the code coverage of your tests, helping to identify untested parts of your code.

 This feature set makes `Tester2` an effective tool for testing in various scenarios, especially in projects where test case management and execution flexibility are crucial.